JanWilczek/adc24-workshop/README.md

 git checkout task2
 ```

-- [ ] Run `python py/main.py data/saw200.0Hz5.0s.wav` and check that audibly the output signal is the same as the input signal.
+- [ ] Run `python py/main.py data/saw200.0Hz5.0s.wav` and check that audibly the output signal is the same as the input signal
     - That's because the flanger returns the input sample in the `process_sample()` function.
 - [ ] Inspect the spectrograms generated in the _output_ folder.
 Are they identical visually?
 - [ ] Properly initialize the `Flanger` class instance